Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 - The consumer has repaired and/or modified the delivered products themselves or has had them repaired and/or modified by third parties;

-- The delivered products have been exposed to abnormal circumstances or otherwise handled carelessly or are contrary to the instructions of the entrepreneur and/or treated on the packaging;
+- The delivered products have been exposed to abnormal circumstances or otherwise handled carelessly or contrary to the instructions of the entrepreneur and/or treated on the packaging;

 - The entrepreneur will exercise the greatest possible care when receiving and executing orders for products and when assessing requests for the provision of services.